 Yahoo was in the news this week as the company planned to change its name to Altaba after the $4.8 Verizon deal.
-At the same time, the company’s CEO Marissa Mayer has announced to resign from the company.
+At the same time, the company’s CEO Marissa Mayer announced to resignation from the company.

-It’s been a great headline from last few days that the company is selling itself to Verizon but it’s not actually like that, only some of the services are being sold which includes Yahoo’s consumer web business, Yahoo Mail and Sports.
+It’s been a great headline for the last few days that the company is selling itself to Verizon but it’s not actually like that, only some of the services are being sold which includes Yahoo’s consumer web business, Yahoo Mail and Sports.

 Now Yahoo announced its new name as ‘Altaba’ in an SEC filing on Monday.
 Moreover, the company also stated that, after the sale, the remaining company will have a smaller board and David Flio, Co-Founder of Yahoo will also leave the board.